 Contemporary Abbot Outhof wrote in that terrible year 1170:

-So, in the twelfth-century Medemblik, and whole region Westfriesland for that matter, became geographically isolated.
-To the east, the River Vlie slowly and with shocks had changed into an inland sea, i.e. the Zuyder Sea.
-To the north the Creil Woods were turned into sea as well.
+So, in the twelfth-century, Medemblik, and whole region Westfriesland for that matter, became geographically isolated.
+To the east, the River Vlie slowly and with shocks had changed into an inland sea, the Zuiderzee ‘southern sea’.
+To the north, the Creil Woods were turned into sea as well.
 To the west, the small River Rekere had widened too, and separated Westfriesland from the early-medieval pagus ‘district’ Kinhem or Kinheim, later named Kennemerland.
 Kennemerland is the area stretching along the North Sea dunes and where the counts of West Frisia firmly were in control.
-The resulat was, that the people of region Westfriesland were on their own from then on.
+The result was, that the people of Westfriesland were on their own from then on.
 After all this violence of nature, it was time too to give dike-building and -reinforcing some serious consideration.